LinX64/AircastingCompose/README.md

 # AircastingCompose
-This is the Android Aircasting project using Compose - Totally written in Kotlin - Maintaining by LinX64.
+This is the Android Aircasting project with Compose - Maintaining by LinX64.

 Using MVVM architecture pattern, Material 3, and following libraries and dependencies:

 - Hilt
 - Retrofit
+- LiveData

 This list will be updated...